akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/testing-routes.md

 Testing routes
 --------------

-If you remember when we started out with our `QuickstartServer`, we decided to put the routes themselves into a separate trait.
-Back there we said that we're doing this to eparate the infrastructure code (setting up the actor system and wiring up all the dependencies and actors), from the routes, which should only declare what they need to work with, and can therefore be a bit more focused on their task at hand.
+If you remember when we started out with our `QuickstartApp`, we decided to put the routes themselves into a separate class.
+Back there we said that we're doing this to separate the infrastructure code (setting up the actor system and wiring up all the dependencies and actors), from the routes, which should only declare what they need to work with, and can therefore be a bit more focused on their task at hand.
 This of course leads us to better testability.